-Does Ultra Mobile or Cricket Wireless offer a better deal?
+Ultra Mobile vs. Cricket Wireless: Which is right for you?

 Ultra Mobile has several data plans you can pick from no matter what your needs are, starting at 250MB and going up to unlimited.
 Prices drop down as you sign up for three, six, or 12 months, with the best deal when you pay for 12 months upfront.
 Fortunately, you can change your plan at any time, and should you run out of data, you can always add 1GB for $10.

-Each plan includes talk, text, high speed 4G LTE and 5G data, and free mobile hotspot.
-Hotspot usage draws from your plan's high-speed allotment, except on the unlimited plan where the hotspot data is capped at 10GB.
+Each plan includes talk, text, high speed 4G LTE and 5G data, and free mobile hotspot usage.
+Hotspot usage draws from your plan's high-speed allotment, except on the Unlimited and Unlimited+ plan where the hotspot data is capped at 10GB and 20GB respectively.
 This should be a decent amount for most people who like to use the internet when Wi-Fi isn't available.
-Another factor to note about the unlimited plan is that once you've reached 40GB, your data speeds will reduce to 2G speeds.
-Though most people will never reach that amount, it's something to keep in mind.

-Before signging up and buying an Ultra Mobile SIM card, you should of course check your coverage.
+The cheaper unlimited plan comes with 40GB of high-speed data while the more expensive plan takes it up to 60GB.
+Both unlimited plans, as well as the 15GB plan, will have video streaming quality reduced to SD.

 Ultra Mobile vs. Cricket Wireless: Cricket's Plans